ponty/entrypoint2/README.md

-entrypoint2 is an easy to use argparse_ based command-line interface for python modules.
+entrypoint2 is an easy to use [argparse][2] based command-line interface for python modules.
-It translates function signature and documentation to argparse_ configuration.
+It translates function signature and documentation to [argparse][2] configuration.

 Links: